-The Co-ownership group called DW RUPE Repair Tools is in its eleventh year of operation after originating in May, 2007.
+The Co-ownership group called DW RUPE Repair Tools is in its fourteenth year of operation after originating in May, 2007.
 The original four companies, Enterprise, Enbridge, BP, and ENI, agreed to co-fund a suite of deepwater pipeline repair tools at an overall cost of 12 million USD.

 RUPE is an acronym for “Response to Underwater Pipeline Emergencies” and is patterned after the shallow-water RUPE Repair Tools Co-ownership in operation for the past 30 years and now consists of over 33 Co-owners worldwide.